jouinisayf/open-data-portals-irve/README.md

 However, some metadata are missing.
 There is no clear documentation, and the update frequency is not indicated.
 In addition, the dataset is marked as not fully compliant with the IRVE schema, so it cannot be included in the national database.

-As a result, the dataset is useful at a local level, but difficult to reuse at a national scale.

 ### 3. Bornes de recharge CPS – IZIVIA